 All the information related to the bike insurance policy can easily be recovered by contacting the insurance provider.
 One is needed to give as many details as possible to the insurance providing organization for the verification of the owner.
 As soon as the details are verified, the insurance company issues the duplicate bike insurance policy.
 The company might allocate some fees for issuing a duplicate insurance policy.

-Sometimes, it is needed to print a declaration of the lost insurance policy in the newspaper and share the same with the insurance provider.
+Sometimes, it is needed to print a declaration of the lost two wheeler insurance policy in the newspaper and share the same with the insurance provider.
 In various cases, the lost policy declaration is needed to be provided on the indemnity bond paper, which is a non-judicial stamp paper.

 The Bottom Line